Barbican Weekender presents Brain Waves: Music of the Mind

 Photo: Joe Turnbull

-For further information about the Wonder: Art and Science on the Brain programme at the Southbank Centre visit here.
+For further information about the Wonder: Art and Science on the Brain programme visit the Barbican Centre website here.

 Watch Finn Peters explain the process behind Music and the Mind here: